srikanth-narayanan/CarND-Behavioral-Cloning-P3/README.md

 [image6]: ./images/resized.png "resized Image"
 [image7]: ./images/recovery.jpg "recovery Image"

+The Behaviour cloning project involves in training a convolution neural network to learn a driver behaviour and reproduce the behaviour to autonomously navigate a trained path.

 In this project the following tasks are accomplished.

 - Generate training data set by driving in the unity simulator
 - Design and implement the convolution neural network architecture
 	- implement the model